ericpony/find-duplicate-files/README.md

         --verbose        Print debug messages.
         --help           Print this message.

-Given at least one DIR/FILE, the script checks the files contains in DIR or listed in FILE.
-A FILE is expected to be the output of `ls -1 DIR`.
+Given at least one DIR/FILE, the script checks the files contains in DIR or listed in FILE (which is expected to be the output of something like `ls -1 DIR`).
 For example, to find duplicate files in directory `images` using MD5 as checksum, you can write

     find-duplicate --checksum=md5 images